wesson818/SMSPluginForCordova2.3.0/README.md

 Copy Java files from src folder to the src folder or your project.

-In config.xml (under "res/xml"), register the plugin
+In config.xml (under "res/xml"), register the plugin (see also "config.xml")

-plugin name="SMSComposer" value="com.companyname.projectname.SMSComposer"

-Add the following lines in your AndroidManifest.xml if you do not have it.
+Add the line in your AndroidManifest.xml if you do not have it. (see also "AndroidManifest.xml"):

-uses-permission android:name="android.permission.SEND_SMS"

 Call function like below: